anxietyburger/Hyperverse-Fastcamp/README.md

 - Change the directory so that you're in the erc721-nextjs-boilerplate folder.
 Run the command `npm i` to install the needed dependencies for the module.

 - Navigate to your _app.tsx file.
 Within the MyApp function, change the tenantId to the wallet address you used to connect to the module.
-This will make sure that any functions from the module you use interact with your wallet address.
+This will make sure that any functions from the module you use interacts with your wallet address.

 - Enter the command `npm dev` into the terminal.
 You will then be able to see the app locally on [localhost:3000](http://localhost:3000/).
 You are now connected to the Hyperverse!